asaquzzaman/wp-profile-builder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With the "User Profile Builder"-plugin you can create users profile template.
+With the Profile plugin you can create users profile template.

 == Description ==

-The WordPress User Profile Builder plugin.
+The WordPress Profile plugin.
 Manage your User Profile simply with the user tools and options.
 It gives you to create custom user fields.
 It also provide you users list page, real time search users, individual user profile and many more.

 = Features =